The 70s fashion decade was high-profile, high-octane, glamorous, and…unforgettable.

 The term was used to describe a style of dresses inspired by the classic village outfits and peasant dresses.

-1970s peasant shirts and dresses were loose, soft, and easy to sew, worn with sandals, clogs, or boots.
+1970s peasant shirts and dresses were loose, soft, and easy to sew, worn with sandals, clogs, or boots, similar to what is now known as the Cottagecore style.

 Tie-dye and crochet were all the rage in the ’70s, and many dresses and clothes of those days featured both trends in one.